- The back button does not reload the page and that means that you can't go back to the previously loaded webpage.

 After this process is done, the user that is browsing your website will be able to reload the previous page with the updated live cache data, by simply clicking the back button.

 The back button of a browser allows users to return to a web page they previously visited.
-This option is extremely useful especially if you don’t recall on what page you found one particular piece of information.
+Here’s what to do if the back button doesn’t refresh the page.

 Some websites embed special code in their page scripts that disable the function of your browser’s back button preventing users from returning to pages they previously visited.